Is It Bad to Say Good Luck Before a Practice Test? Find Out!

 Instead of relying on luck, you can express belief in their abilities and provide motivation.
 You can help boost their confidence and create a positive mindset going into the test by offering encouragement.

-ALSO READ Mastering How to Wish People Good Luck for Adulthood
+ALSO READ Guide: How to Wish Good Luck to a Violinist Effectively

 Here are some examples of encouraging phrases: